Sever (spacecraft): OS-1962 space station

 Part of the Soviet space station Sever project was the planning of a crewed space station, the OS-1962 design plan (Orbital Station 1962).
 Korolev approved the OS-1962 project called the "Complex docking of spacecraft in earth orbit - Soyuz" on 10 March 1962.
 The plan also included the L1-1960, circumlunar spacecraft proposal project.
 The OS-1962 space station plan called for station with a gross mass of 13,500 kg.
 The OS-1962 plan first had the large spacecraft, which was later reduced by half.
-The space station was to be placed in orbit with three R-7 rocket launches and Vostok-7 spacecraft.
+The space station was to be placed in orbit with three R-7 rocket launches and a Vostok-Zh (Vostok-7) spacecraft.
 OS-1962 was to be a platform for earth observation.
 The OS-1962 space station would have ZhO living section, the BAA scientific apparatus block, and the Sever (Soyuz) spacecraft docked to the space station.
 The OS-1962 station had four solar arrays for power.
 While OS-1962 was not built some of its designs were used in later space stations.
 The OP space station (1962), OS-1 space station (1965), Soyuz R space station (1966) and MKBS space station (1974) also were not built.
-Salyut 1 became the Soviet Union's first space station in 1971.
+Salyut 1 later became the Soviet Union's first space station in 1971.